inclusivenaming/website/content/blog/_posts/inclusive-infra.md

 Since these hosts had been created via "infrastructure as code", it was a simple matter to send a pull request to the repo containing that code with more inclusive - and indeed more descriptive - names, and re-deploy.

-But, since we are an SRE team, we are conditioned to ask "how could we prevent this from happening again?"
-Policy is fine as far as it goes, but we like to fix things in code.
-We enforce computer language standards and security policies via "linters" in our pipelines, so why not insensitive language?
+But, since we are site reliability engineers, we are conditioned to ask "how could we prevent this from happening again?"
+Policy is fine, but we like to fix things in code.
+We enforce computer language standards and security policies via linters in our pipelines, so why not inclusive language?

 Again, it really is this simple.
 To make our platform more inclusive: